Hi, you probably have some questions. We hope to give you some answers. If you’re still unsure, please send us an email or Whatsapp!

 Tips for freezing your bagels

 Theoretically, we do recommend slicing your bagel before freezing it for easier portion control and defrosting.
-You can use aluminium foil (good for a month) or ziploc bags to freeze your bags.
+You can use ziploc bags to freeze your bagels.

 To Defrost Your Bagel